US, Iran fans mingle in Qatar ahead of World Cup clash

 At least 452 protesters have been killed and more than 18,000 detained since the start of the unrest, according to Human Rights Activists in Iran, a group that has been monitoring the protests.

-Two former members of the national soccer team arrested this month in connection with the protests have been released on bail.
+Iranian authorities announced just before the match that two former Iran players who were arrested this month in connection with the protests have been released.

 Parviz Boroumand, a retired goalkeeper, was arrested nearly two weeks ago on charges of participating in protests in the capital, Tehran, and was accused of damaging property.
 Voria Ghafouri was arrested last week for “insulting the national soccer team and propagandizing against the government,” according to state-linked media.